festim-dev/FESTIM/docs/source/userguide/traps.rst

 Let's imaging a case where you have two subdomains.
 Trap 1 is defined only in the first subdomain, whereas Trap 2 is defined in the second.
 It would be possible to simply define one trap in each subdomain.

-But grouping traps together helps saving computational time.
+Grouping traps together helps saving computational time as it reduces the number of degrees of freedom.

 .. code-block:: python